 New Rate Period Reflects Higher Market Prices

-The new rate period for NH Public Utilities began on February 1 and runs to July 31, 2025, changing the rates for electricity charged by Eversource and Durham Community Power through CPCNH.
-Due to increased market prices and the expectation of prolonged cold weather, CPCNH has increased their price which is now above what Eversource has set.
+The new rate period for NH Public Utilities will begin on August 1, 2025 and runs to January 31, 2026, changing the rates for electricity charged by Eversource and Durham Community Power through CPCNH.
+Due to increased market prices and the renewal of reserves depleted during a record cold winter, CPCNH has increased their price which is now above what Eversource has set.
 A summary of the previous rates and the new rates are shown in the table below:

 Rate Plan Comparisons